truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 ### Storage Configuration
 TrueNAS provides options for data and configuration storage volumes: ixVolumes and host paths.
 Logs and transcode data can use these same storage options or you can create directories to hold log and/or transcode data.
-Both logs and transcode data is not intended for persistent data storage.
+Both logs and transcode data are not intended for persistent data storage.

 Logs and transcode data can be stored in the **temporary** directory option that creates a Docker volume in the hidden **ix-apps** dataset.
 This directory is cleaned up on every container restart, which means the data is only available for the period before the container restart.

-Transcode data chunks are streamed to a player and meant to be throw-away data after it is streamed, like data on a scratchpad, this makes the **tmpfs** directory option a better choice as it creates a Linux temporary filesystem type in RAM.
+Transcode data chunks are streamed to a player and meant to be discarded after use, like notes on a scratchpad.
+This makes the **tmpfs** directory option a better choice as it creates a Linux temporary filesystem type in RAM.

 Neither directory storage option provides easy access to stored data, so if you want to store and access log data, create a dataset called **logs**.